gbirke/lebenplusplus/content/post/2022-05-09-dependencies-in-phpunit-tests.md

 - a validation service to prevent spam and offensive user names,
 - a moderation service where the use case notifies people with administrative privileges that they have to activate the user,
-- a payment service that needs to be notified to prepare the membership subscriptions of the user.
+- a payment service that prepares the membership subscription plan for the user.

 You could argue that now would be a good time to introduce an [event-sourcing][10] architecture that decouples the user creation from